DKeAlvaro/Elearn/structure.md

 This file contains reusable UI components, such as chat messages, slide templates, and buttons.

-### `managers/`

-This directory contains managers for different parts of the application.

--   **`progress_manager.py`**: Manages loading and saving user progress.
--   **`billing_manager.py`**: Manages in-app purchases.

-### `state/`

-This directory contains classes that manage the state of different parts of the application.

--   **`lesson_state.py`**: Manages the state of the current lesson, including the current slide index.
--   **`scenario_state.py`**: Manages the state of an interactive scenario.

 ### `lessons/`

 This directory contains the lesson content in JSON format, organized by language.
-Each language has a subdirectory (e.g., `dutch/`, `spanish/`), which contains the lesson files.
+Each language has a subdirectory (e.g., `dutch/`, `french/`).

 ### `generate_lessons/`

-This directory contains scripts for generating the lesson files.
+This directory contains Python scripts for generating the lesson files.
 These scripts use a language model to create lesson content based on a predefined structure.

+### `app_languages/`

+This directory contains JSON files for UI localization.
+The `config.py` file loads the appropriate language file from here based on the `DEFAULT_LANGUAGE` setting.

 ## How to Make Changes

 ### Adding a New Language

-1. Add the language to the `lessons/languages.txt` file.
-2. Run the `generate_lessons/generate_lessons.py` script to create the lesson files.
+1.  **Generate Lessons**: Use the scripts in `generate_lessons/` (e.g., `generate_lessons.py`) to create a new folder with JSON lesson files for the desired language (e.g., `lessons/spanish/`).
+2.  **Translate UI (Optional)**: If you want to add UI translations for the new language, run `python generate_lessons/generate_language_settings.py --language <language_name>` to create the translated UI files in `app_languages/`.
-3. Add the language to the `language_folder_map` in `config.py`.
+3.  **Update Config**: Add the new language to the `language_folder_map` dictionary in `src/config.py`.
+This will link the language code to the folder name you created in step 1.

 ### Modifying a Lesson